-The experiences of the Lundy children have been considered more briefly in West, Family or Freedom, 68-70.
+&lt;sup>50 The experiences of the Lundy children have been considered more briefly in West, Family or Freedom, 68-70.

-residents of Pike County, Mississippi hired the Lundy children to raise money for a colonization initiative that ultimately failed.
+colonization initiative that ultimately failed.
 However, the WPA evidence explored here from across the antebellum South suggests other important reasons about how and why free people of colour ended up living among the enslaved from the perspectives of those involved rather than those of whites.
 The WPA interviewees' explanations about free blacks' lives display certain similarities with the "voluntary" enslavement petitions submitted by a small minority of free people of colour in the antebellum era; some respondents wanted to retain their affective ties to family members, and feared being parted from them, especially in cases of enslavers' westward migration.
 Other free black children resulted from interracial sexual contact between white women and black men and they ended up being separated from their biological mothers and being raised within enslaved communities.

-Finally, poverty and deprivation meant some free black people had no choice but to live among the enslaved and labour as though they were held in bondage.
+Finally, poverty and deprivation meant that some free black people had no choice but to live among the enslaved and labour as though they were held in bondage.